beetbox/beets/docs/plugins/spotify.rst

 * You're a Beets user and Spotify user already.
 * You have playlists or albums you'd like to make available in Spotify from Beets without having to search for each artist/album/track.
 * You want to check which tracks in your library are available on Spotify.
-* You want to autotag music with Spotify metadata
+* You want to autotag music with metadata from the Spotify API.

 Basic Usage
 -----------